nikitavoloboev/data/health/nutrition/foods.md

 # Foods
 I exclude all foods that are not healthy and experiment with [recipes](https://github.com/nikitavoloboev/recipes/#readme) from the many foods that are healthy.
-I follow a mostly whole foods pescatarian diet.
+I follow a whole foods plant based diet.

 ## Vegetables
 - Broccoli